Use foundation models

 The following is a completions request for querying a completions model made available using external models.

 The following example uses REST API parameters for querying serving endpoints that serve external models.
-These parameters are Public Preview and the definition might change.
+These parameters are in Public Preview and the definition might change.
 See POST /serving-endpoints/{name}/invocations.

 curl \